John Sweeney (labor leader): A contentious convention: 2005

 On July 25, 2005, as the AFL–CIO convention got under way, SEIU and the Teamsters announced that the negotiations had failed and that they were disaffiliating from the AFL–CIO.
 The same day, SEIU, the Teamsters, UFCW and UNITE HERE announced that their delegates would boycott the AFL–CIO convention.

 Sweeney angrily denounced the disaffiliations.
 Gerald McEntee called the disaffiliation threats a power-play, claiming that the Change to Win coalition had demanded that Sweeney announce his retirement within six months and endorse a replacement of their choosing.

 With the Change to Win unions boycotting the AFL–CIO convention, Sweeney's re-election and the adoption of his reform plans became a foregone conclusion.

 On July 29, UFCW disaffiliated from the AFL–CIO, bringing the total number of members lost to 4.6 million of the AFL–CIO's 13 million members.

 On September 13, the 450,000-member union UNITE HERE voted to disaffiliate from the AFL–CIO.

 The breakaway unions officially formed a new labor federation, Change to Win, on September 27, 2005.

 Both Sweeney and Change to Win reached out to one another after the break-up of the AFL–CIO, although the relationship was difficult.
 Sweeney primarily focused on stabilizing the AFL–CIO and its state, area and local bodies financially, structurally and politically.
 Sweeney kept a relatively low profile, seeking the spotlight only during disputes with Change to Win or when addressing national issues such as immigration policy.

 Sweeney retired as President of the AFL–CIO on September 16, 2009, and became President Emeritus.
 He won the "Roving Ambassador for Peace" award from the World Peace Prize Awarding Council in 2016, because of his long-standing devotion to social justice and fair employment opportunities for American workers.

 Personal life

 Sweeney co-edited a study about the labor movement and co-wrote two books about unions, including America Needs a Raise: Fighting for Economic Security and Social Justice.
 He was married to Maureen Power, a former schoolteacher, and lived with her in Bethesda, Maryland.
-He had two children, John (an information technology professional) and Patricia (who owns a site selection company, Sweeney Contract Solutions, LLC), and a granddaughter, Kennedy.
+He had two children, John (an information technology professional) and Patricia (who owns a site selection company, Sweeney Contract Solutions, LLC).
+He has a granddaughter, Kennedy.
 He was also a member of the Democratic Socialists of America.

 Sweeney's hobbies included golf and bowling.
 He died on February 1, 2021, at his home in Bethesda at the age of 86.